chenpanliao/cccR/README.md

 cccR
 ====

-Color contrast calculator for behavioral ecology with R
+A R package focus on color contrast calculator for behavioral ecologist